lukeacl/bsky-push/README.md

 ### Locally

-You can execute `node app` to run the script locally in your terminal.
+You can execute `npm install` followed by `node app` to run the script locally in your terminal.

 ### Docker